Dennis L. A. White: Early life

-White was born and raised in Southern California in 1973,to a Grammy nominated mother and a military father.
+White was born and raised in Southern California in 1978, to a Grammy nominated mother and a military father.
 He was exposed to many different cultures and ideas.
-When his family relocated to Fayetteville, North Carolina he developed his love for music and acting.
-He was offered a baseball scholarship while a student at Westover High School to play baseball but he decided to take an academic scholarship at Winston-Salem State University in Winston-Salem, North Carolina.
+When his family relocated to Fayetteville, North Carolina White developed his love for music and acting.
+He was offered a baseball scholarship while a student at Westover High School to play baseball; however, he decided to take an academic scholarship at Winston-Salem State University in Winston-Salem, North Carolina.

 Career

-In 2001, Dennis, under the guise of "Dennis Da Menace", put out his Billboard charted album, The Wonderful World of Dennis.
+Under the guise of "Dennis Da Menace", Dennis put out his Billboard charted album, The Wonderful World of Dennis in 2001.
 In 2003, Dennis became the first African-American host at Fuse Television.
 He began to host several TV shows: Weekend Vibe, HBO's 5 Rounds and Chatzone, and MTV's Hip Hop Life.

 White then pursued his love for acting with appearances in The Brave One with Jodie Foster, Law & Order: SVU, The Jury, I Think I Love My Wife, etc. In 2010, he portrayed a cancer stricken comedian in Marq Overton's Off Broadway play, Die Laughing.
 White also played Virgil on The N mini-series, Miracle's Boys.
 Dennis had a recurring role on TNT (TV channel)'s The Closer.
 In 2009, Dennis created "Act Like You Know", a company that gives acting workshops and seminars to aspiring actors across the country.
 In 2009, Dennis became the re-occurring character "Mistah Ray" on NBC's Parenthood.

 In 2013, Dennis started a foundation called "M.O.R.P.H." to help eradicate racial profiling.

-In 2018, Dennis strategically aligned his career and brand with personal manager, Jameelah "Just Jay" Wilkerson, President/CEO of The Hype Magazine Network; a media conglomerate based in North America.
-Wilkerson is also President of Marketing and Business Affairs with Palm Tree Entertainment, home to platinum-selling artists Soulja Boy and iHeartMemphis creator of the global smash Hit The Quan.